aghinis/mooc_cf_sa/README.md

 ## Reproducability

 The experiments can be reproduced using the `run_all_pca` function in `experiments.py`.
 This function will perform tuning for each survival model on both completion and dropout as the target.
+The `requirements.txt` file contains the package dependencies for these experiments.

 #### Parameters: